reactjs/react.dev/content/docs/getting-started.md

 ### Advanced Concepts {#advanced-concepts}

 Once you're comfortable with the [main concepts](/docs/hello-world.html) and played with React a little bit, you might be interested in more advanced topics.
-This section will introduce you to the powerful, but less commonly used React features like [context](/docs/context.html) and [refs](/docs/refs-and-the-dom.html).
+This section will introduce you to the powerful but less commonly used React features like [context](/docs/context.html) and [refs](/docs/refs-and-the-dom.html).

 ### API Reference {#api-reference}

 This documentation section is useful when you want to learn more details about a particular React API.
-For example, [`React.Component` API reference](/docs/react-component.html) can provide you with details on how `setState()` works, and what different lifecycle methods are useful for.
+For example, [`React.Component` API reference](/docs/react-component.html) can provide you with details on how `setState()` works and what different lifecycle methods are useful for.

 ### Glossary and FAQ {#glossary-and-faq}